Arborator/djangoBootParser/README.md

 We suggest using UDify for dataset less than 100 sentences and Trankit otherwise.<br>

-More detaile will be given soon in this readme.<br>
+More detail will be given soon in this readme.<br>